dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 ### Choosing a cross section
 We are interested in the behavior of the target neuron for images that it cares about, or ones it would see in its natural environment.
-As such, we shouldn't use just any old cross section to analyze a neuron, but instead cross sections that contain images (i.e. _points_) that are relevant for that neuron.
+As such, we shouldn't use just any old cross section to analyze a neuron, but instead cross sections that contain images (i.e. points) that are relevant for that neuron.
 The next figure illustrates how each point in the grid can be reshaped to be visualized as an image.
 A few of the points around the edges are displayed as images.
-Notice how these images have some structure to them, and are systematic in how they look.
+Notice how these images have some structure to them and are systematic in how they look.
 For any given cross section, all of the images are [coplanar](https://en.wikipedia.org/wiki/coplanarity), which is to say that they can all be described as a [linear combination](https://en.wikipedia.org/wiki/Linear_combination) of two exemplar images.